 Binds to heme iron in hemoglobin with an affinity 250x that of O2, creating carboxyhemoglobin (CO-Hb) and causing tissue hypoxia.

-7. What are the three mechanisms of CO-induced hypoxia?
+7. What are the mechanisms of CO-induced hypoxia?

-Presence of CO-Hb reduces oxyhemoglobin saturation and decreases blood O2-carrying capacity.
-CO-Hb shifts the oxyhemoglobin dissociation curve to the left, thereby impairing the dissociation of O2 from hemoglobin, impairing O2 delivery to the tissues.
-CO binds to cytochrome c oxidase in mitochondria and to myoglobin in heart/skeletal muscle.
+The presence of CO-Hb reduces oxyhemoglobin saturation and decreases blood O2-carrying capacity.
+CO-Hb shifts the oxyhemoglobin dissociation curve to the left, thereby impairing the dissociation of O2 from hemoglobin and impairing O2 delivery to the tissues.

 8. How many oxygen binding sites are there for hemoglobin?

-9. What does a left shift or a right shift on the oxyhemoglobin curve represent?
+9. What does a left or right shift on the oxyhemoglobin curve represent?

-Left shift: increased Hb-O2 affinity (O2 stays bound to Hb and cannot diffuse into the tissues); and right-shift: decreased Hb-O2 affinity (O2 has trouble staying bound to Hb and prefers to be in the tissues).
+Left shift: increased Hb-O2 affinity (O2 stays bound to Hb and cannot diffuse into the tissues).
+Right shift: decreased Hb-O2 affinity (O2 has trouble staying bound to Hb and prefers to be in the tissues).

 10. Why does the oxyhemoglobin dissociation curve not form a straight line?

-11. What is the description of how the presence of CO-Hb affects oxyhemoglobin saturation?
+11. How does the presence of CO-Hb affect oxyhemoglobin saturation?

 CO-Hb reduces oxyhemoglobin saturation and therefore reduces blood O2 carrying capacity.

-12. What is the description of how the binding of CO at one of the oxygen sites affects oxygen’s affinity for the remaining three sites?
+12. How does the binding of CO at one of the oxygen sites affect oxygen’s affinity for the remaining three sites?

-Oxygen’s affinity for the remaining 3 sites is dramatically increased (causing the O2 to stay bound and preventing it from diffusing into the tissues).
-This is similar to how when the 1st O2 binds to the site; it makes it easier for other O2 molecules to bind.
+Oxygen’s affinity for the remaining three sites is dramatically increased, causing the O2 to stay bound and preventing it from diffusing into the tissues.
+This is similar to how when the 1st O2 binds to the site, it makes it easier for other O2 molecules to bind.
 The difference is that when it is only O2 binding, the affinity is not strong enough to prevent O2 from diffusing to hypoxic tissue.

 13. What mechanism of CO poisoning can cause lactic acidosis?

-CO binds to cytochrome c oxidase in the mitochondria.
-This leads to impaired oxidative phosphorylation and causes the body to switch to anaerobic metabolism.
-This causes lactic acidosis.
+CO binds to cytochrome c oxidase in the mitochondria, impairing oxidative phosphorylation and causing the body to switch to anaerobic metabolism.
+This results in lactic acidosis.

 14. What mechanism of CO poisoning can cause reduced cardiac output and hypotension?